lyushisyan/lyushisyan.github.io/_posts/2023-12-18-BTE-solution.md

 layout: post
 title: Approximate Solutions of the Boltzmann Transport Equation (BTE)
 date: 2023-12-05 00:32:13
-description: The BTE can be approximately solved using three methods: the iterative method, the variational method, and the relaxation time approximation.
+description: The BTE can be approximately solved using the iterative method, the variational method, and the relaxation time approximation.
 tags: physics theory
 categories: study
 tabs: true